0165/color/README.md

 # color homework
 ## 1
-\tread a bmp file, caclu it's mean and std, print them in dec and binary
+*read a bmp file, caclu it's mean and std, print them in dec and binary